Kizaki

 • one or two principal attributes

-That is enough to support ownership rules, tenant selection, and user-facing UI state without overcomplicating the foundation.
+That setup supports ownership rules, tenant selection, and user-facing UI state without overcomplicating the foundation.

 Next Step